“Man, this dude is clueless!”

 1. Handle your assets correctly.

 Sell depreciating assets like cars, if you leave them whenever it is you try to sell them down the road they will be worth less, a lot less!
-They are just chuncks of metal.
+You have to consider how expensive it will be moving, since you’re likely going to use local movers to ship your house items across several countries.
+They are just chunks of metal.
 Replaceable.
 And DON’T liquidate ALL your assets and properties if they continue to make you money, what are you going to do with all that cash in Ecuador?
 Lose it, that’s what.
 Ecuador is a good place for you but maybe not for your entire savings.
-That’s just being a plain da** fool.

 2. Know what to bring.